MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     - **Benchmarks**: Professional performance testing with BenchmarkDotNet
     - **Tests**: Unit tests with mocking framework

-1. Examine the main business logic classes.

-    Open **ProductCatalog.cs**, **OrderProcessor.cs**, and **InventoryManager.cs**.
+1. Take a few minutes to review the **ProductCatalog.cs**, **OrderProcessor.cs**, and **InventoryManager.cs** classes.

     These classes contain the core business logic and are likely candidates for performance optimization.

-    Notice the product data list (20 products with categories and descriptions), the complex order processing workflow, and the inventory management with stock reservations.

     > **NOTE**: The codebase includes comments that help identify performance issues.
 Look for comments marked "Performance bottleneck" or "Performance issue" that highlight intentional inefficiencies.
+Simulated delays are also included to approximate real-world timing for external dependencies (slow queries, network calls, etc.).
+These delays will be retained when refactoring the codebase to allow for "before and after" performance comparisons.

+    - **ProductCatalog.cs**: The ProductCatalog class provides methods for retrieving, searching, and categorizing products, as well as caching search results.

+    - **OrderProcessor.cs**: The OrderProcessor class handles order validation, total calculation, and finalization, including inventory updates and email notifications.

+    - **InventoryManager.cs**: The InventoryManager class manages stock levels, reservations, and low-stock alerts.

+1. Expand the **Services** and **Configuration** folders.

+    These folders contain additional business logic and configuration settings that support the main application functionality.

+1. Take a few minutes to review the **Program.cs** and **AppSettings.cs** files.

+    Examine the relationship between the Program.cs and AppSettings.cs files.
+Notice that the Program.cs file initializes and injects the AppSettings configuration into the application's services, enabling centralized and flexible control over application behavior.
+The application configuration is strongly typed and validated at startup, ensuring that all required settings are present and correctly formatted.

-1. Review the Services layer and configuration.
+1. Take a few minutes to review the **EmailService.cs** and **SecurityValidationService.cs** files.

-    Navigate to the **Services** folder and examine **EmailService.cs** and **SecurityValidationService.cs**.
-Also review the **Configuration/AppSettings.cs** file.

-    You'll notice that these services implement realistic business logic with configurable timeouts, security validation rules, and email notification workflows.
+    Examine the implementation of these services.
+Notice that they supply business logic with configurable timeouts, security validation rules, and email notification workflows.
 The services use dependency injection and logging, following enterprise development patterns.

 1. Run the application and observe the baseline performance.